snowyxx/WechatScripts/WeChatJava/readme.md

 	- __Service/Subscribe Account__ `java -cp .;lib/* Messager <tagNames> <alarmurl> <severity> <alertType> <alertDate> <device> <monitorGroup> <Your [orther messga]>`

         > tagNames : "tagname" or "tagename1|tagname2|tagname3".
+        > __If you change the tag tagname or add/remove users from a tag, del st.properties to get update now. otherwise, it only get updage very 4 hours.__

 ---